-- Enhanced, coordinated support for teachers of special education that addressed their complex role as teacher, case manager for students, and - lead for other adults in their buildings. - Intensive support for teachers with limited certificates who had not yet completed a teacher preparation program. - Mitigation of the impact of extra-challenging placements on first-year teachers and their students.
+- Enhanced, coordinated support for teachers of special education that addressed their complex role as teacher, case manager for students, and lead for other adults in their buildings. - Intensive support for teachers with limited certificates who had not yet completed a teacher preparation program. - Mitigation of the impact of extra-challenging placements on first-year teachers and their students.

-BEST also utilized ESSER funds to provide 35 districts and 5 ESD consortia with grants specifically to support novice Educational Staff Associates (ESAs- counselors, nurses, occupational therapists, physical therapists, psychologists, etc.) Of this smaller group of grantees, BEST supported 372 Year 1 ESAs and 197 Year 2 ESAs.
+BEST also utilized ESSER funds to provide 36 school districts and 5 ESD consortia with grants specifically to support novice Educational Staff Associates (ESAs- counselors, nurses, occupational therapists, physical therapists, psychologists, etc.) Of this smaller group of grantees, BEST supported 659 year 1 and year 2 ESAs.
 Grantees expanded their stakeholder teams to include a representative ESA, began identifying and training role-specific mentors for novice ESAs, differentiated fall orientations for ESAs, and began building other supports using this grant.

 Mentor Academies provided high quality professional development for instructional mentors, coaches, and other teacher leaders focused on the specific knowledge and skills necessary to accelerate new teachers' instructional effectiveness in their classrooms.
-Approximately 1,600 educators participated in 34 academies during the year in at least one of the following areas:
+Approximately 1,300 educators participated in 34 academies during the year in at least one of the following areas:

 - Mentor Academy 101 Foundations for Mentoring

 - Mentor Academy 201 Mentoring for Equity

 - Mentoring Teachers of Special Education

-- Mentoring English Language Development Teachers

-- Mentoring Preservice Teacher Candidates

 - Mentoring ESAs

-NAKIA Academy offered three cohorts of mentors identifying as educators of color to learn Mentor Academy 101 content together, facilitated by BEST Mentor Faculty who also identify as educators of color.
+Nakia Academy offered three cohorts of mentors identifying as educators of color to learn Mentor Academy 101 content together, facilitated by BEST Mentor Faculty who also identify as educators of color.
 This is a unique model in the state and possibly the nation.
-There were 105 participants with a significant waitlist.
+There were 113 participants with a significant waitlist.

 Regional Mentor Roundtables continued monthly support of mentors and instructional coaches with opportunities to learn, practice their skills, explore problems of practice, and network with other mentors.
-The 15 roundtables offered on different days and at different times online allowed for increased participation and flexibility for participants.
+The 19 roundtables offered on different days and at different times online allowed for increased participation and flexibility for participants.

 Induction Coaching for each BEST grantee provided technical assistance and personalized support for districts to continue refining their comprehensive induction programs and address the unique needs presented by the on-going pandemic.

-Coaches use the Standards for Beginning Educator Induction and Grantee Assurances as guides to support problem solving, push practices, and assess ongoing needs and gaps.
+Coaches use the Standards for Beginning Educator Induction and Grantee Assurances as guides to support problem solving, push practices, and assess on-going needs and gaps.
 Coaches met with grantees at least twice, in the fall and spring.

-Monthly Induction Leader Collaborations, open to all districts to build understanding of comprehensive induction, provided opportunities for collaboration, sharing induction practices, and networking.
+Monthly Induction Leader Collaborations are open to all districts to build understanding of comprehensive induction, provided opportunities for collaboration, sharing induction practices, and networking.
 Offering these online increased accessibility and participation.

-Annual BEST Grantee Convening engaged almost 500 grant team members in sharing practices, learning together, and planning for the coming year.
+Annual BEST Grantee Convening engaged almost 300 grant team members in sharing practices, learning together, and planning for the coming year.

-Annual BEST Mentor-Coach Equity in Action Conference provided space for almost 800 educational leaders to develop their skills and knowledge for promoting more equitable learning in schools across the state.
+Annual BEST Mentor-Coach Equity in Action Conference provided space for almost 600 educational leaders to develop their skills and knowledge for promoting more equitable learning in schools across the state.